 The IP Telephony solution comprises five major components:

-- Cisco 3745 access routers for telephony call control.
+- Cisco CUCME or CUBE enabled routers for telephony call control.

 - Voicemail and automated attendant (optional).